smherwig/librho/README.md

 I try to ensure that librho works on Linux, macOS, FreeBSD, NetBSD, and OpenBSD, but only regularly use the library on Linux.

+Some source files are wholey or partly from other projects.
+For instance, `rho_atomic.h` is mostly based on musl libc's atomic functions, and `rho_queue.h` is from OpenBSD.
+In such situtions, the source file contains the appropriate copyright notice.

 Building and Installing
 =======================